-Identity Theft Defense Attorney Los Angeles
+Identity Theft Defense

-Identity theft is a broad category of offenses which run the gamut from mere possession of someone else’s identifying information without their permission to the use of someone else’s identity to obtain credit, goods or services.
+Identity theft encompasses a broad category of offenses which run the gamut from mere possession of someone else’s identifying information without their permission to the use of someone else’s identity to obtain credit, goods or services.

 Often people are caught up in major identity theft rings without realizing it.
 Someone may have only deposited one bad check in a bank account for a friend, shopped with a gift card that turned out to be funded with a stolen credit card, or signed somebody else’s name to an official document only to find out later that you are part of a major identity theft ring.
 Organizers of major identity theft schemes often keep other participants in the dark about the extent of the enterprise.
 Sometimes people are wrongly accused of identity theft altogether due to “guilt by association”.

-Under the Judicial Council of California’s criminal jury instructions, to obtain a conviction for the most common identity theft charge under California Penal code Section 530.5(a).
-The prosecution must prove:
+Under the Judicial Council of California’s criminal jury instructions, to obtain a conviction for the most common identity theft charge under California Penal Code Section 530.5(a), the prosecution must prove:

-- Manufacturing and selling illegal credit cards or driver’s licenses and selling
+- Manufacturing and selling illegal credit cards or driver’s licenses

 - Using stolen social security numbers to obtain credit and open bank accounts.
-Depositing stolen checks in the bank account and then withdrawing the cash.
+Depositing stolen checks in the bank account and then withdrawing the cash

-- Allegations that a stolen credit card was used to purchase a retail gift card.
+- Allegations that a stolen credit card was used to purchase a retail gift card

-- Computer and internet crimes such as phishing or spoofing.
+- Computer and Internet crimes such as phishing or spoofing

 There are numerous other offenses related to petty theft including computer hacking, grand theft, receiving stolen property, burglary, forgery, and perjury.